lambdacdm/homepage/README.md

 In the project, I and other participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
 Concepts like equivalence classes and Lagrange theorem were implemented.
 This project combines mathematics, logic and computer science.

+**2019 Riemann Surfaces**
+Participants in this project gained a basic understanding of Riemann Surfaces, including rudiments of manifolds, algebraic topology and differential forms.
+The Uniformisation Theorem was also discussed, which gives a classification of Riemann surfaces.

 ## Research Interest

 I'm interested in Algebra.
 Specifically, I have read the following books in the respective fields: